-IAM solutions deliver the policies and technologies that make this objective a reality by managing user identity information, defining and enforcing security policies, auditing access, and providing single sign-on capabilities.
+IAM solutions deliver the policies and technologies that make this objective reality by managing user identity information, defining and enforcing security policies, auditing access, and providing single sign-on capabilities.
 Although IAM tools help reduce identity-related access risks, they aren’t always designed with security in mind.

 2. Cloud Workload Protection (CWP or CWPP)

 Like user workstations (i.e., faster and more capable computers intended for individual professional users), cloud workloads are vulnerable to malware, ransomware, and zero-day attacks.
-CWPP solutions protect workloads from such exploits as they move across different cloud environments.
+CWPP solutions protect workloads from exploits as they move across different cloud environments.

 Because workloads pass between multiple vendors and hosts, cloud workload security can get complex.
 Ultimately, responsibility for protecting cloud workloads must be shared to be effective.